This page will contain information about Research and Shared Learning. Detailed information on Shared Learning Projects can be found under Links.

-What is research in the U3A?
+What is research and shared learning in the u3a?

 If you look into the history of a local hospital, investigate birds visiting your garden, compare costs and benefits of insurance policies or ask people about their views on something, you are conducting research.